Cryptanalysis of McEliece Cryptosystem Based on Algebraic Geometry Codes and their subcodes: Schur product of codes

-The Schur product is also used for cryptanalytic applications in \cite{wieschebrink:2010,marquez:2012b, CGGOT12}.
-Many other applications of this product such as multy party computation, secret sharing schemes, oblivious transfer or construction of lattices are summarised in \cite[\S 4]{Hugues}.
+The notion of Schur product of codes was first introduced in coding theory for decoding \cite{pellikaan:1988}.
+Next, this apparently trivial operation turned out to have many other applications such as cryptanalysis, multiparty computation, secret sharing or construction of lattices.
+Many of these applications are summarized in \cite[\S 4]{Hugues}.